jforget/perl5-decodeur-Mastermind/description-en.md

 colours,  the  codebreaker  may  use a  deliberately  invalid  colour.
 Usually, the  codebreaker leaves a  slot empty.
 Of course,  this empty slot cannot match any slot in the secret code and it generates neither a  black  mark  nor  a  white  one.
+The  program  does  not  use  this possibility.

 Several variants exist for Mastermind.
 Basic variants use a different number of  colours, a  different number  of slots,  or both.
 They are